eunbiggabi/T3A1-workbook/README.md

 A MERN stack application is comprised of four main technologies – Mongo, Express, React and Node.

+features:

+- All four configurations can be used free of charge as an open source.
+- All four configurations are based on JavaScript.

+JavaScript was a language created for front-end development, so back-end used languages such as Java and C#, but later back-end development programs based on JavaScript such as MongoDB and Node.js came out, allowing both front-end and back-end to work in one language.

+From the developer's point of view, it's good to learn all of the back-end and front-end development just by learning one language (of course, just knowing the language doesn't make it easier, but it's easier for companies to use manpower more efficiently).
+Recently, even smartphone applications can be developed with JavaScript/HTML (to be precise, websites created with React can be converted into apps), so the use of JavaScript continues to increase.

 MongoDB Mongo is a document-orientated “NoSQL” database program.
 It is used to store information in documents (in JSON format) – as opposed to a traditional SQL database which uses relational tables.

 Node & Express Node is a JavaScript environment with libraries that make it easier to write software.
 Express extends Node specifically to make it easier to create webservers.
 Therefore, Express is a server-side framework which is used for building web/mobile applications and API’s.